 Additional Tips for Appealing to a Millennial Customer Base

 (If your brand happens not to have a large millennial customer base, feel free to skip this section.
 But if many of your customers do fall under this demographic, then this is for you.)

 When it comes to loyalty programs, millennials are more likely than other demographics to value exclusive events, sales, products, and services.
 Therefore, offering these sorts of rewards can provide customers greater incentive to engage with your program.
 Ulta’s Ultamate Rewards program, for example, offers members exclusive offers and event access.

-Another type of non-monetary reward — samplers — can also be effective in this space, since beauty shoppers so highly appreciate testing an item before committing to a full purchase.
+Another type of non-monetary reward -- samplers -- can also be effective in this space, since beauty shoppers so highly appreciate testing an item before committing to a full purchase.
 For this reason, deluxe sample sizes of the products sold on your site are a smart reward to offer.
 Sephora’s very successful Beauty Insider program implements this idea very effectively.
-As part of this program, members can visit the “Rewards Bazaar” to browse an extensive set of available rewards, most of which are deluxe sample sizes of the products that Sephora carries.
+As part of this program, members can visit the "Rewards Bazaar" to browse an extensive set of available rewards, most of which are deluxe sample sizes of the actual products that Sephora carries.
 (This also has the benefit of promoting eventual purchase of the full-sized item.)

 Make Rewards Attainable

 How quickly rewards can be attained plays an extremely large role in determining whether millennials choose to engage with your loyalty program.
 For this reason, it’s a good idea to offer at least one reward that can be redeemed without many points, and to reward a large variety of actions.
 (Note that, in these cases, it’s important to make sure you aren’t enabling fraud by letting customers make a free purchase without first making at least one real purchase.)